Sahapedia

 Sahapedia is a website which seeks to make the culture and history of India accessible to all.
 Sahapedia is a portmanteau of the word Saha and encyclopedia.
 Saha is Sanskrit for "together with".
 It uses a method of collaboration between scholars and lay people contributing content to the portal.
 Once lay people register they are able to contribute to the portal once approved by editors.
 The site seeks to take the middle path between scholarly contribution and the open contribution system seen on Wikipedia.
 It serves as a portal with content in the form of articles, videos, image galleries, interviews and events listing.

 History

 Sahapedia was founded in New Delhi in 2010.
 It was registered as a not-for-profit Society in June 2011 under the Societies Act of 1860 and has offices in New Delhi and Kochi.
 S. Ramadorai, who was the Former Vice Chairman, Tata Consultancy Services, and Chairman, National Skills Development Agency is the President and mentor of Sahapedia.
 Sudha Gopalakrishnan, who was the Founder Director of the National Mission for Manuscripts, Government of India and an UNESCO-empanelled expert on intangible cultural heritage is the Vice President and Executive Director of Sahapedia.
 Sahapedia's technology platform, which was launched on 23 April 2016.

+In 2018, Sahapedia won PATA Gold Award for its India Heritage Walk Festival.
+In 2019, Sahapedia won Pacific Asia Travel Association Grand Award.